-Your waistline may be coming back into view, and your skinny jeans might be back in rotation, but there is a lesser-known loss experienced by some on keto, and we’re going share a few ways to keep your locks luscious while shedding fat on keto.
+Your waistline may be coming back into view, and your skinny jeans are probably back in rotation, but there is a lesser-known loss experienced by some on the keto diet.
+Our team here at Konscious Keto want you to feel confident though in keeping your locks luscious while shedding fat on keto.

 Fortunately, those who do experience hair loss as they work to become fat-adapted on keto usually find the excessive shedding short-lived.

 Also, eating foods rich in vitamins like biotin or taking a high-quality exogenous supplement can act as a powerful means to make your hair, skin and nails thrive on a ketogenic diet.

 Symptoms like fatigue, bad breath, and even brain fog are all associated with the process of establishing ketosis.